ViktoriaLarina/logicThings/README.md

 # Web application for devices what can:

 <br/>
-the transmission of information over a distance of up to 2 km in urban areas and up to 10 km in rural areas.
+The transmission of information over a distance of up to 2 km in urban areas and up to 10 km in rural areas.
 <br/>
 Term of autonomous work from standard AA batteries is more than 5 years.
 <br/>